Historical Global Development Divisions

 Step 3 - Additional Research

-As you remember from your work on Dollar Street, not everyone in Switzerland is wealthy and not everyone in South Sudan is poor.
+As you remember from your work on Dollar Street, not everyone in Switzerland is wealthy and not everyone in Somalia is poor.

 Try to find an image or a news story that shows this difference.